0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 By running connection automation, vivado fills the uart pins with a weird "`uart_rtl`" port.

 Don't be like me: _a fool_...
-Who though that "`uart_rtl`" meant my CPU would _magically_ use the UART embedded in the power cable that the Zynq processing system uses.
+Who though that "`uart_rtl`" meant my CPU would _magically_ use the UART embedded in the main USB's FTDI that the Zynq processing system uses.

-**Turns out it doesn't**, so instead of looking around on how do do that, I'll just use this :
+**Turns out it doesn't**, so instead of looking around on how to highjack the FTDI chip from the PL, I'll just use a PMOD-USB module :

 ![pmod uart to usb](../images/uart_usb_being_used.png)